0x6d72/vayu/README.md

 # Vayu

-Vayu is a small event based TCP server utilizing LUA as the scripting language.
+Vayu is a small event based TCP server written in c utilizing LUA as the scripting language.
 It complies fully to c89 except the socket stuff which is posix compliant.

 ## How to build?